caiobran/mstables/README.md

 ### Objective:
-Create a simple screener for global equities with a concise display of financial data and performance indicators for all publicly listed equities from around the world.
+Create a MorningStar.com scraper which stores the data into a relational SQLite database so one can perform fundamental analysis across all publicly listed equities from around the world.

 ### Current Package Dependencies: